 Now, actual [fish] caviar has always been a hit among my people.
 But in the mid-1900’s, the eggplant version really took off and came to be known as “poor man’s caviar” – as the fishy kind became impossible to get due to food shortages and widespread poverty.
 It has remained a staple to this day and can be bought in any Russian/Ukrainian store here in Brooklyn.

-Eggplant ikra is one of the many, many zakuski you’ll find on the Ukrainian celebration table (whether it’s New Year’s Eve, a birthday, etc.).
+Eggplant ikra (pronounced eek-RAH) is one of the many, many zakuski you’ll find on the Ukrainian celebration table (whether it’s New Year’s Eve, a birthday, etc.).
 “Zakuski” (pronounced zah-KOO-ski) are cold appetizers – an array of little bites (salads, spreads, pickles, charcuterie) designed to chase down vodka shots.
 Zakuski are usually the first course of a festive meal, served before the entrées.
 But in my [albeit limited] experience, everyone’s usually too drunk by the time the hot food rolls around, so really, zakuski are the star.

-What’s In Ukrainian Eggplant Caviar
+What’s In Ukrainian Eggplant Ikra

 Moving on from our history lesson, eggplant (aka “aubergine”) caviar is an absolutely delicious way to use up eggplants!
 You can think of it as Ukrainian bruschetta or caponata, or even salsa.
-This spread consists of roasted eggplants and red bell peppers, finely diced fresh tomatoes, raw garlic, parsley, raw onion, vinegar, and unrefined sunflower oil (you can sub with EVOO).
+This spread consists of roasted eggplants and red bell peppers, finely diced fresh tomatoes, raw garlic, parsley, raw onion, vinegar, and unrefined sunflower oil (you can sub with olive oil).

-Ingredient Notes + Substitutions
+Key Ingredients + Substitutions

-- Since ikra is designed to showcase the flavor of these summer vegetables, use the best-quality ones you can find – preferably in-season eggplants, peppers, and tomatoes from a local farmers market/farmstand.
+Since ikra is designed to showcase the flavor of these summer vegetables, use the best-quality ones you can find – preferably in-season eggplants, peppers, and tomatoes from a local farmers market/farmstand.

 - Eggplants: Globe eggplants work best here.